ibexa/documentation-developer/docs/guide/econtent/econtent_features/indexing_econtent_data/indexing_econtent_data.md

 # Indexing eContent data

-If eZ Commerce is configured to use eContent as data provider, the following things have to be taken into consideration when indexing.
+If [[= product_name_com =]] is configured to use eContent as data provider, the following things have to be taken into consideration when indexing.

 ## Default indexing